Ranni, Kerala: Education

 Primary, middle, and secondary schools are available in all the villages of Ranni taluk.
 However, there are only seven senior secondary schools covering six of the eleven villages.
 This is primarily because prior to 1997–98, secondary education was offered as pre-degree courses in colleges.
 As of 2001, there are 138 primary, 59 middle and 35 secondary schools.

 There are three colleges in Ranni taluk.
-St. Thomas college, Ranni, an arts and science college established in 1964, is affiliated with Mahatma Gandhi University.
+St. Thomas college, Ranni, an arts and science college established in 1964, is affiliated with Mahatma Gandhi University (MG University).
 For almost four decades this was the only college in the taluk.
 In 2005, Caarmel Engineering College, a self-financing engineering college, was established in the Ranni-Perunad division, but closed due to financial crisis.
 The Vishwa Bhramana Arts College and Government Polytechnic College are situated in Vechuchira.
 The Mar Thoma Teachers’ Training College Ranni is a self-financing institution affiliated with MG University and approved by NCTE.

 Ranni also has three adult literacy centers.
 Ranni is a hub of central board schools with St. Mary's School, Ranni, an institution active for over 40 years.
 Cornerstone International School (including Cornerstone Kidscenter) and Citadel are other secondary options among CBSE schools.
 These literacy centers or "Saksharatha Kendram" came as a state effort to attain 100% adult literacy.